 Lions of the Serengeti

-Intrepid visitors can experience the sights and sounds of Tanzania's Serengeti National Park in the heart of Bedfordshire, where they will follow a village trail visiting a traditional Maasai dwelling and goat enclosure (boma) on the way to the lion viewing area.
+Intrepid visitors follow a village trail visiting a traditional Maasai dwelling and goat enclosure (boma) on the way to the lion viewing area.
 They will also be able to learn how herders share the environment with this awe inspiring king of the beasts.

-Our innovative viewing area offers uninterrupted views of our pride roaming the plains of Whipsnade, through three metre high floor to ceiling viewing windows.
-We have even constructed a 'kopje' or sculpted mound in front of the windows, which is likely to prove a favourite haunt of the lions, allowing a real close encounter with the pride of Whipsnade!
+Three metre high floor to ceiling viewing windows offer uninterrupted views of our pride roaming the plains of Whipsnade, we have even constructed a 'kopje' or sculpted mound in front of the windows, which is a favourite haunt of the lions.

 This exhibit is the first at Whipsnade to be closely tied to the work of the Institute of Zoology via its Tanzania Carnivore Programme.

 The Tanzania Carnivore Programme aims to enable Tanzanians to ensure that lions, cheetahs and wild dogs continue to roam wild in Tanzania.